JuliaIBPM/ViscousFlow.jl/docs/src/manual/fields.md

 ## Other field operations

 Other field operations shift the data, by local averaging, from one data type to another.
-These operations are all called `interpolate!`, and they require that the target data be preallocated.
+These operations are all called `grid_interpolate!`, and they require that the target data be preallocated.
 For example, to interpolate dual node data to the dual edges,

 ```@repl create
 w = Nodes(Dual,(5,4));
 w .= reshape(1:20,5,4)
 Ww = Edges(Dual,w);
-interpolate!(Ww,w)
+grid_interpolate!(Ww,w)
 ```
 Note that the edges in the ghost cells are 0; these edges are not assigned any values in the interpolate operation.